darchr/hpc-workloads/lsms/ReadMe.md

 Ensure the `i_lsms` file is present in the current directory before running the command.

-## Steps to Run the Project for GPU (Use DockerFile: Dockerfile-gpu)
+## Steps to Run the Project for GPU (Use DockerFile: Dockerfile-gpu-nvidia)

 ### 1. Build the Docker Image
 To build the Docker image, execute the following command in the directory containing the Dockerfile: